-Upon his return from the Army, he returned to work on the farm of his father, Nathaniel Downey.
+Upon his return from the army, he returned to work on his father's farm, Nathaniel Downey.
 After years of crop farming, his father decided to go the route of dairy farming.
-Leland did not want part of it, and instead chose to move his family to Winter Garden, Florida.
+Leland did not want to be a part of it and instead moved his family to Winter Garden, Florida.
 It is there where he leased his first truck to Alterman Transport Lines in Opa-locka.

-In 1971, Downey returned to Kentucky with his family and began working at E.R.
+In 1971, Downey returned to Kentucky with his family and worked at E.R.
 Carpenter Company in Russellville, Kentucky.
 He was well known for his sense of humor and knack for storytelling.

-Well-educated through his own pursuits, Downey held strong beliefs in honesty and good work ethic.
-He was known for saying things like, “One hundred percent of nothing is nothing.
-Do the math,” and, “Those that do the least, scream the loudest.”
+Well-educated through his pursuits, Downey held strong beliefs in honesty and good work ethic.
+He was known for saying things like, ‘One hundred percent of nothing is nothing.
+Do the math,’ and, ‘Those that do the least, scream the loudest.’